iownbey/gameshell-armbian/README.md

 ./compile.sh  BOARD=clockworkpi-gameshell BRANCH=current RELEASE=bookworm KERNEL_CONFIGURE=no
 ```

+If it complains about UTF-8 not being supported, you can get rid of that by running wsl inside powershell instead of cmd.

 This will take a while.
 It may ask you if you want to download the full linux kernel source, say yes if it does.

 Once complete, you will find an image file in output/images/ That should be able to be written to an SD card and booted in a GameShell.